 Key Statistics

-Track new voter registrations and demographic trends across multiple timeframes.
+Track new voter registrations and demographic trends across time.
 These metrics show how many new voters have registered since key dates.

 New Registrations by Timeframe